chazlarson/brick-finder/README.md

 That page has no color chart, and no lot size.
 The title of the page seems to indicate it's just one color, and pricing is in line with a lot of 10 of 1x2 plates: https://www.vonado.com/plate-1x2-3023.html

-so it's exactly clear what to do with that.
+so it's not exactly clear what to do with that.
 It is the only result for 3069 1x2 tile on either site.

 ## Future possibilities